This article was first published in a non-abbreviated form on BuddhistDoor Global:

 I began the painting by trying to think of how I would portray a linear story line where many things are happening at once, amidst all the deities to be to acknowledged, all the while drawing it to look like a traditional thangka.
 With that in mind, the cemetery and worldly life, the practitioner and his monastery, are at the bottom and as your gaze travels up the painting the energies get lighter and finer until the highest and finest of all at the top.

-I have begun to add color, using a mixture of gouache – a coarser grind of the same materials that watercolors are made from, prepared mineral paints, and gold.
+I paint using a mixture of gouache – a coarser grind of the same materials that watercolors are made from, prepared mineral paints, and gold.
 Mineral paints are opaque and beautiful, rich complex colors.
 Gouache can be chalky and matt finished and very rich, and also translucent and used in layering like watercolor to create nuances of color like one sees in old thangkas, when there is fading and erosion of the surface, staining from soot and environmental factors, which I find really beautiful.
-I don’t “antique” my thangkas surfaces I just try to paint colors like the old thangkas look like through aging.
+I just try to paint colors like the old thangkas look like through aging.
 For instance, to create a nimbus, I might first paint a translucent layer of chartreuse green, and then overlay that with two tones of green, one the color of leaves in June with the sun shining through them, and one opaque blue green like dark Chinese turquoise.
 The mixture makes the nimbus look luminous and rich.
 The final touch is the addition of real gold.
 There is nothing like it for beauty, and it and the minerals, have energetic “umph” that I think make thangkas paintings in general very rich viewing experiences.
 Mineral and rock, like diamonds and rubies – are very different creatures than plastic synthetics produced by science.
 People are drawn to thankgsas made with mineral paints – they give them vibrancy and life.

 I love seeing people look at my art who are seeing thangka art for the first time.
 I think art is a effective tool for opening minds and hearts to different ways of living and thinking about life and the Creative Spirit of God.